-• Part B3 - this part contains a declaration from the legal representative of each partner on their motivation and endorsement of the proposal, and their commitment, including financial commitment (indicative budget per partner), to the objectives and aims of the KIC.
-The partners in the Motivation and Commitment declarations should provide information about their linked third parties, which are planned to be involved in the KIC's activities.
+• Part B3 - this part contains a declaration from the legal representative of each consortium member on their motivation and endorsement of the proposal, and their commitment, including financial commitment (indicative budget per partner), to the objectives and aims of the KIC.

 In addition, the Coordinator should attach the operational capacity evidence, including the relevant project references, and the self-compliance check table and the CVs of the key members of the Interim Management Team.